Skip to main content

 Your Biology Your Data

-The information generated by your body is the most that exists.
+The information generated by your body is the most personal data that exists.
 It is the continuous, real-time story of your life, written in the language of physiology.
 The sleep you get, the stress you manage, the energy you expend ∞ these are the outputs of the intricate, silent work of your endocrine system.

 Understanding the laws that govern this data is more than a legal exercise; it is an act of self-sovereignty.
 The knowledge of your rights under these emerging privacy frameworks is a tool, one that allows you to draw a clear boundary between voluntary participation in a wellness program and the non-negotiable privacy of your internal world.